uikit/uikit-site/docs/pages/lightbox.md

 ## Usage

 To apply this component, add the `uk-lightbox` attribute to a container to turn all anchors inside that container into lightbox links.
-If a `caption` attribute exists it will be displayed as a caption for the lightbox.

 ```html
 <div uk-lightbox>